"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Costs Beyond Tuition

 To ensure that all families have access to the full Friends experience, we are committed to offsetting additional program costs.
-If other costs present themselves throughout the school year, please reach out to Samantha Margles, the Assistant Director of Admissions and Director of Financial Aid & Affordability, to see what ancillary aid may be available.
+If other costs present themselves throughout the school year, please reach out to Samantha Margles, the Associate Director of Admissions and Associate Director of Financial Aid & Affordability, to see what ancillary aid may be available.

 Lower School